braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/in-app_messages_in_canvas.md

 Before continuing, you should have already [created your Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/) and set up delay and audience options.

 Now you can add an in-app message to your Canvas by selecting in-app message from **Messaging Channels**.
-Once a step's delay has passed and the audience options have been checked, the in-app message will be set live and users will see it if they open the app.
-In-app messages in Canvas may only be triggered by the `start session` trigger event—they can't be triggered by custom events in a Canvas step!
+Once a component's delay has passed and the audience options have been checked, the in-app message will be set live and users will see it if they open the app.
+In-app messages in Canvas may only be triggered by the `start session` trigger event—they can't be triggered by custom events in a Canvas component!

 You can customize [when your message will expire](#in-app-message-expiration) and which [advancement behavior](#advancement-behavior-options) it will have.